Murder Of Brianna Ghey

 Scarlett Jenkinson had attended Culcheth High School alongside Ratcliffe.
 She faced permanent exclusion after an incident on 27 September 2022 in which she brought cannabidiol-infused edibles into school, giving them to a younger classmate who subsequently fell ill.
 The incident, which police recorded as a spiking, occurred four months before Jenkinson would first attempt to murder Ghey by poisoning her with ibuprofen tablets.

 As an alternative to exclusion, Jenkinson was allowed to transfer to Birchwood, where she met and formed a friendship with Ghey.
 In text messages with Ratcliffe, Jenkinson revealed that she felt obsessed over Ghey.
-In an interview with child psychiatrist Richard Church, Jenkinson stated that felt she was about to lose Ghey as a friend and that she wanted to "kill her so she would always be with her".
+In an interview with child psychiatrist Richard Church, Jenkinson stated she felt she was about to lose Ghey as a friend, and that she wanted to "kill her so she would always be with her".

 Before the murder, Jenkinson displayed a fascination with serial killers, watching documentaries and keeping notes about notorious killers including Jeffrey Dahmer and John Wayne Gacy.
 She reportedly used the Tor browser to access videos of torture and murder on the dark web.

 Eddie Ratcliffe, a pupil at Culcheth High School at the time of the murder, was described by a fellow student as a role model who achieved top grades.
 Ratcliffe first met Jenkinson in school at age 11.
-In 2018, he competed at a kickboxing championship organized by ISKA in Jamaica as an amateur kickboxer.
+In 2018, he competed at a kickboxing championship organised by ISKA in Jamaica as an amateur kickboxer.

 Described in one of Jenkinson's notebooks as intelligent but socially awkward, Ratcliffe was known to be a loner.
 According to neighbours, he never showed any signs of violence prior to the murder.
 Ratcliffe had a fascination with knives and also collected blades; he bought the hunting knife used for the murder during a skiing trip to Bulgaria.